Logistics Survival Guide for Hurricane Season 2026

 BOUNCE BACK FASTER WITH A RECOVERY PLAN

-Recovery is just as important as preparation.
-According to Congress, 40 percent of businesses do not reopen after a disaster.
-That’s not meant to scare you; it’s a reminder of why planning what comes after the storm is just as critical as preparing for the storm itself.
+According to U.S. Congress, 40% of businesses do not reopen after a disaster.
+That’s not meant to scare you; it’s a reminder of why planning for recovery helps protect against long-term disruption.

 – U.S. Congress